rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

 title: MBot System Setup
 parent: Student Guide
 nav_order: 2
-last_modified_at: 2023-09-25 17:37:48 -0500
+last_modified_at: 2023-09-26 17:37:48 -0500
 ---

-> This guide will walk you through the steps needed to setup the MBot Classic system
+> This guide will walk you through the steps needed to setup the MBot Classic system.
+The guide is intended to be followed in order, do not jump back and forth.

 ### Contents